asynkron/TraceLens/README.md

 # TraceView

 TLDR; What is TraceView?
-1. a logging and tracing visualizer with developer focus instead of SRE/DevOps. see the right data instead of "a lot" of data.
+1. a logging and tracing visualizer with developer focus instead of SRE/DevOps focus.
+See the right data instead of "a lot of data".
 2. an OpenTelemetry Collector

 ![](images/traceview.png)